JamesCostello-dev/code-quiz.io/README.md

 # Code Quiz

 ## Purpose
-* AS A coding boot camp student
-* I WANT to take a timed quiz on JavaScript fundamentals that stores high scores
-* SO THAT I can gauge my progress compared to my peers

 * GIVEN I am taking a code quiz
 * WHEN I click the start button
 * THEN a timer starts and I am presented with a question